phisiart/MIPS-CPU/Assembler/readme.md

 There are 3 python code files in the Assembler directory: `lex.py`, `parser.py`, and `assembler.py`.
 You will be using the `assembler.py` file only.
 There are generally two ways of using the assembler.

-1) You go to the `Assembler` directory and type this command in the terminal:
+1) The first way to use the assembler is through command line.
+You go to the `Assembler` directory and type this command in the terminal:

     python assembler.py src.s